An Augmented Rating System for Test cricket: adapting the Glicko rating system: Background and Motivation

 \section{Background and Motivation}

 This research aims to extend Glicko’s model, a robust rating system that incorporates both dynamic updates and performance uncertainty to capture the complexities of Test cricket in a comprehensive manner.
-By modifying and enhancing Glicko’s framework, we develop a multi-factor rating system that integrates additional exogenous variables and scheduling asymmetries. \\
+By modifying and enhancing Glicko’s framework, we develop a multi-factor rating system that integrates additional exogenous variables and scheduling asymmetries.
+We begin by providing a summary of the relevant background material.

-The {\bf Key objectives} are: \begin{enumerate} {\roman{enumi}.} \item To incorporate margin of victory as a factor in assigning ratings to teams in Test cricket. \item Adjust Glicko's rating model to account for non-performance-based factors such as home ground, toss advantage and uneven scheduling. \item To compare the proposed rating system with the existing ICC WTC points system in terms of fairness and predictive precision. \end{enumerate}